seratch/slack-next-generation-platform-tutorials/01_The_Simplest_Hello_World/README.md

 slack create my-time-off-app -t slack-samples/deno-request-time-off
 ```

 I hope you enjoy this tutorial!
 I'll publish a few more tutorials on the next-generation platform.
-If you have any comments or feedback, please feel free to let me know on Twitter ([@seratch](https://twitter.com/seratch)) or elsewhere I can check out!
+If you have any comments or feedback, please feel free to let me know on Twitter ([@seratch](https://twitter.com/seratch)) or elsewher I can check out!

 Happy hacking with Slack's next-generation platform :rocket: